samfatnassi/todo/README.md

 ### 🔓 Open Source

 The code is 100% open source and licensed under the MIT License.
-You can view, modify, or self-host the project freely.

 [🚀 Live Demo on Vercel](https://vercel.com/houcemfatnassi-9291s-projects/todo)